6 Ways to Tell If Someone Is a True Prophet

 These false prophets aren’t “accidentally” mixing truth with falsehood.
 Rather, they are intentionally deceiving audiences because of their own agenda.
 They “deny the Master,” God, and instead speak to honor themselves, just as the false prophets from Isaiah did in the last point.

-But sometimes, it can be hard to parse the truth from the lies.
-Especially when the lies are small and well hidden.
+But sometimes, it can be hard to separate the truth from the lies.
+Especially when the lies are small and well-hidden.

 What do we do then?